-Cathy Cranston is an Undergraduate Engagement Librarian and is currently the Team Leader for Undergraduate Research & Experience.
-She is a liaison to the Rhetoric Department and also does instruction for ESL and IEP classes.
+Cathy Cranston the Head of the Undergraduate Engagement Department and is one of the liaisons to the Rhetoric Department.
+She also does instruction for ESL and IEP classes.
 Her areas of research interests include information literacy, instruction, and library management.
 She is interested in working with campus faculty and instructors to build information literacy concepts directly into their courses.

 M.A.
 Library and Information Science, University of Iowa, Iowa City, Iowa - 1998